slowernews/wisdom-tldr/README.md

 ===
 ###On priorities and focus

-Big wins first.
+First the essential.
 Then the details.

 > *'Concentrate your forces.' -- Robert Greene (23rd law of power)*